Business Licence to Occupy Fill out the template

 The licensee should not be granted exclusive possession over the whole of the licensor's property.
 The licence agreement will specifically state that the licensor may change the defined area which the licensor may use, in order to address this.
 That is because exclusive possession is a key feature of a tenancy agreement.

-What are the prerequisites for a licence to occupy?
+What are the prerequisites for the licence?

 • check the terms of their insurance – to ensure that renting the space does not impact this